-The Management Committee also known as the 'board of trustees' agrees overall strategy and policies for the charity.
-As previously mentioned the trustees are elected at the AGM by means of a step down and vote.
+The Management Committee also known as the 'board of trustees' agrees overall strategy, policies, financial conduct and staffing requirements for the charity.
+The trustees are elected at the AGM by means of a step down and vote.
 One third of the members of the Management Committee retire from office and new elections are held.
 Following a period of office, any member of the Management Committee is eligible for re- election.

-The elected Chairperson is responsible for ensuring implementation of these policies.
-Members also take part in the policy-making activity of the charity by passing resolutions at the Annual General Meeting.
-Responsibility for management matters is delegated to the Chief Executive, within a clearly understood framework of strategic control.
+The elected Chairperson is responsible for ensuring implementation of trustee decisions and overall policies.
+Members of the charity may also take part in shaping any policy-making activity by passing resolutions at the Annual General Meeting.
+Responsibility for operations, payments and management matters has been delegated to the Chief Executive Officer.
+This is managed within a clearly understood framework of strategic control.
 The Board of Trustees is involved in determining corporate strategy, including setting key strategic objectives and targets and making major decisions involving use of financial and other resources.

 The trustees can delegate responsibility for specified matters to individual members or committees of the Board.
-Current roles are; Finance and Administration, Remuneration, Quality Assurance and Policy, Property and Service Development, Staffing, Homecare and general Management.
+Current sub-committees are; Finance and Administration, Remuneration, Quality Assurance and Policy, Property and Service Development, Staffing, Homecare and general Management.
 Decisions can be taken by individual members under delegated powers.
-All actions are discussed and recorded in written minutes available to the board as a whole.
-The Board of Trustees delegate operational and staffing matters to to the Chairperson, who is accountable to the trustees for the overall organisation, management, staffing and for all financial and other procedures.
+All actions are discussed and recorded in written minutes that are shared with the full board of trustees.

-Trustees generally meet once a month but extra meetings are usually held in between when necessary to review strategy, policy and performance and to set the management plans and budgets.
-Subcommittees are formed for each project to supervise and advice for further development.
+Trustees hold regular meetings once a month and extra meetings are held in between when necessary to review strategy, policy and performance, to set the management plans and budgets and for staffing related matters.
+Additional sub-committees are formed for each project in order to supervise and provide guidance for further development.